wigsofoz/incident-response-lists/README.md

 # incident-response-lists

-Incident and Breach Response Checklists from various industries
+A curated list of references to Incident and Breach Response Checklists from various industries.

 ## General Incident Response